pavankat/meteor-react-resolutions-app/README.md

 ## security
 anyone can come to your site and add, view your database from your console.
 Resolutions.insert({text: "sup", complete: 0})
+- would insert a resolution but for some reason didn't for me the second time around - probably because I removed the insecure package

 now check your database, you'll see that it got put there.